bdmendes/bdmendes.github.io/content/poetry/2025/2025-08-29-psychedelic-affairs.md

 We kissed and I lied on you
 Those freaking nightmares!
 Hoped we'd make it to noon
-But I live in an empty saloon
+But I woke in an empty saloon